Skip to main content

 User Lisa

-User Lisa is is associated with the Group B and she has her own permission configuration.
+User Lisa is associated with the Group B, and she has her own permission configuration.

 Lisa's permission configuration: